OldManUmby/DND.SRD.Wiki/README.md

 **The Systems Reference Document (SRD)** contains guidelines for publishing content under the Open-Gaming License (OGL).
 The [Dungeon Masters Guild](http://dungeonmastersguild.com/) also provides self-publishing opportunities for individuals and groups.
 The OGL and Dungeon Masters Guild offer different kinds of publishing opportunities.
 For an overview of the programs, please visit the official [Wizards SRD page](http://dnd.wizards.com/articles/features/systems-reference-document-srd) to compare the programs.

 The publishing documents contained herein were REmastered line-by-line into Markdown format then exported to the other publishing formats to be utilized in your own 5E projects.
 I have painstakingly converted the original Wizard's SRD v5.1 PDF to markdown, plus all errata from the _Nov 2018 update_.
-For more information please visit our official website at [www.ogl-srd5.com](https://www.ogl-srd5.com).
+For more information please visit our official website at [Srd Wiki](https://srd.wiki).

 <details>
  <summary>Why Markdown format?</summary>